guikarai/PE-LinuxONE-1804LTS/README.md

 * Monday 15:30-16:30 Diamant-First Floor

 # Purpose of this Hands-on LAB
-Pervasive Encryption has consumable capabilities available on Linux on IBM Z in order to protect both data-at-rest and data-in-motion.
+Pervasive Encryption has consumable capabilities available on Linux on IBM Z or LinuxONE III in order to protect both data-at-rest and data-in-motion.
 In this hands-on lab, you will be guided in the following activities:
 * Environment preparation
 * Crypto stack configuration
 * Data at rest protection with a with dm-crypt volume encryption implementation
 * Data in motion protection with OpenSSL tuning

-At the end of the hands-on lab, attendees will be able to quick start with pervasive encryption on Linux on IBM Z.
+At the end of the hands-on lab, attendees will be able to quick start with pervasive encryption on LinuxONE III or Linux on IBM Z.

 **Many thanks to:** Sylvain Carta, Guillaume Lasmayous, Eric Phan

 # About Pervasive Encryption on LinuxONE
-Pervasive encryption is a data-centric approach to information security that entails protecting data entering and exiting the z14 platform.
+July 2017 was introduced the Pervasive Encryption.
+Pervasive encryption is a data-centric approach to information security that entails protecting data entering and exiting the IBM Z or LinuxONE III platform.
 It involves encrypting data in-flight and at-rest to meet complex compliance mandates and reduce the risks and financial losses of a data breach.
 It is a paradigm shift from selective encryption (where only the data that is required to achieve compliance is encrypted) to pervasive encryption.
-Pervasive encryption with z14 is enabled through tight platform integration that includes Linux on IBM Z or LinuxONE following features:
+Pervasive encryption with IBM Z15 or LinuxONE III is enabled through tight platform integration that includes Linux on IBM Z or LinuxONE following features:
 * Integrated cryptographic hardware: Central Processor Assist for Cryptographic Function (CPACF) is a co-processor on every processor unit that accelerates encryption.
 Crypto Express features can be used as hardware security modules (HSMs).
 * Data set and file encryption: You can protect Linux file systems that is transparent to applications and databases.
 * Network encryption: You can protect network data traffic by using standards-based encryption from endpoint to endpoint.

-## LinuxONE Crypto Stack
+## LinuxONE or Linux on IBM Z Crypto Stack
-Pervasive Encryption benefits of the full Power of Linux Ecosystem plus z14 Capabilities
+Pervasive Encryption benefits of the full Power of Linux Ecosystem plus z15 Capabilities
 * LUKS dm-crypt – Transparent file & volume encryption using industry unique CPACF protected-keys
-* Network Security – Enterprise scale encryption and handshakes using z14 CPACF and SIMD (openSSL, IPSec...)
+* Network Security – Enterprise scale encryption and handshakes using z15 CPACF and SIMD (openSSL, IPSec...)

 The IBM Z and LinuxONE systems provide cryptographic functions that, from an application program perspective, can be grouped as follows:
 * Synchronous cryptographic functions, provided by the CP Assist for Cryptographic Function (CPACF) or the Crypto Express features when defined as an accelerator.